 The Carlsbad Arts Commission will then review the "request", associated file materials and the cultural arts manager's recommendation and vote on a recommendation.
 If the Carlsbad Arts Commission disagrees with the complainant and votes not to recommend removal or relocation of the artwork, the matter ends.
-If the Carlsbad Arts Commission agrees with the complainant and votes to recommend removal or relocation of the artwork, the recommendation will be forwarded to City Council for final decision.
+If the Carlsbad Arts Commission agrees with the complainant and votes to recommend removal or relocation of the artwork, the recommend removal or relocation will be forwarded to City Council for final decision.